 The nerve pathways that are connected to tinnitus are both hearing and non-hearing related.

-Because oxytocin is produced by nerve cells and also used to transmit messages to nerve cells, there have been pilot studies to see if taking this hormone through a nasal spray would help tinnitus symptoms.
+Because oxytocin is produced by nerve cells and is also used to transmit messages to nerve cells, there have been pilot studies to see if taking this hormone through a nasal spray would help tinnitus symptoms.

 So far, these studies have been small in scale.

-However, there is currently a study being conducted by NYU with a larger number of participants to measure the effectiveness of high-dose oxytocin nasal spray for treating tinnitus over the long-term.
+However, there is currently a study being conducted by NYU with a larger number of participants to measure the effectiveness of high-dose oxytocin nasal spray for treating tinnitus over the long term.